 Difference Between Parchment Paper and Butcher Paper

-Even though these papers have a few similarities, they also their differences because of which you might want to use them for different cooking needs and requirements.
+Even though these papers have a few similarities, they also have their differences because of which you might want to use them for different cooking needs and requirements.
 The first difference between butcher paper and parchment paper is their construction and chemicals used.
-While butcher paper uses sulfide and caustic soda along with the paper pulp, parchment paper uses only sulphuric acid and silicone in a few cases along with the paper pulp that results in different properties.
+While butcher paper uses sulfide and caustic soda along with the paper pulp, parchment paper uses only sulfuric acid and silicone in a few cases along with the paper pulp that results in different properties.

 In comparing the difference between butcher paper vs parchment paper, parchment paper only comes in a single colour and butcher paper comes in multiple colour options.
 Having multiple colour options can be quite handy if you care about the aesthetics of your food dishes as you can match it with the meat colour.
 Apart from this, since butcher paper is not moisture resistant, it is not non-stick like parchment paper.